 But what if I said that you can make money selling your own custom shirts and not have to worry about storing inventory, collecting payments or distributing goods?
 What if I said it was all FREE?
 Crazy awesome, right?
 Well, that's how we're different from the rest.

 Want to know more?
 You can watch our video or continue reading.

 So, here's how it works.
 Once you are done designing, you save and proceed to the INK Wizard.
-You will have 3 options to choose from.
-Select the one that applies to your needs.
-If you wanted to do what I was talking about above, then select the third option (PUBLIC).
+You can choose a

 You will be asked about pricing.
 What you do is enter a minimum quantity.
 This is the number of sales that you will need to reach before your sale ends (your end date is determined by you as well).
 If you reach that number, we print your shirts, ship them directly to your buyers and give you your profits (more on profits later).
 If your sale does NOT reach that minimum number, all orders are canceled.
 No one pays a thing, but no one gets their shirts either.
 No harm, no foul.
 You can always revise your settings and repost after that.

 Once you enter your minimum quantity, you will be shown a base cost per item.
 Use that number as a guide when determining how much to sell your shirts for.
 Enter your selling price and your potential profit will be calculated.
 For example, if you put in a minimum of 24 pieces. we may give you a base cost of $10 per shirt.
 You could decide to sell your shirts for $20 each, producing a $10 profit per shirt.
 If you sold at least your minimum of 24, let's say you sold 30 shirts, we would pay you $300.
 Then we print your shirts and ship them to your buyers.
 All for FREE!

 Okay, back to the INK Wizard.
 As I mentioned earlier, you will select a deadline date.
 This is when your pre-order sale would end.
 You can select up to 3 weeks, currently.